norberello/courses-estatistika-psikologian/chapter1.md

 xp: 100
 ```

 Intuitively, the excess kurtosis describes the tail shape of the data distribution.
 The normal distribution has zero excess kurtosis and thus the standard tail shape.
 It is said to be mesokurtic.
 Negative excess kurtosis would indicate a thin-tailed data distribution, and is said to be platykurtic.
 Positive excess kurtosis would indicate a fat-tailed distribution, and is said to be leptokurtic.
+Kurtosis is a measure of the peakedness of a probability/frequency distribution